Spaceballs: The New One: Cast

+Josh Gad will play a "Mawg", the species of John Candy's character Barf from the original film.
+Additionally, Anthony Carrigan and Rowan Witt have been cast in undisclosed roles.

 Production

-Rick Moranis claimed in a 2013 interview that he and Mel Brooks had discussed a potential sequel to Spaceballs (1987), with Moranis pitching the title Spaceballs III: The Search for Spaceballs II.
+In a 2013 interview, Rick Moranis said that he and Mel Brooks had discussed a potential sequel to Spaceballs (1987), with Moranis pitching the title Spaceballs III: The Search for Spaceballs II.
 However, he and Brooks were unable to structure a deal that would allow the project to move forward.
 In February 2015, Brooks said that he would like to make a sequel to be released after the next Star Wars film and hoped that Moranis would reprise his role.
-This proposed film, Brooks said, may be called Spaceballs 2: The Search for More Money.
-However, in February 2020, Bill Pullman said during an interview with Daily Blast Live, "It's up to Mel.
+At the time, Brooks said the film may be called Spaceballs 2: The Search for More Money, based on a throwaway fourth wall quote from the first film.
+However, during an interview with Daily Blast Live in February 2020, Bill Pullman said, "It's up to Mel.
 Ask him if he has too much money and that's why he doesn't do it".

-In June 2024, it was announced by Amazon MGM Studios that a direct sequel to Spaceballs was in development, with Josh Greenbaum directing, Josh Gad, Benji Samit and Dan Hernandez writing the screenplay, with Gad also cast in the lead role, and Mel Brooks as a producer.
-In June 2025, it was announced that Brooks, Pullman, Moranis, and Daphne Zuniga would be returning for the sequel, with Keke Palmer and Lewis Pullman joining the film, cast as Destiny and Starburst.
+In June 2024, it was reported that Amazon MGM Studios was developing a direct sequel to Spaceballs, with Josh Greenbaum directing and Josh Gad, Dan Hernandez, and Benji Samit writing the screenplay, with Gad also cast in the film and Mel Brooks producing.
+During the COVID-19 pandemic, Gad was asked to do an episode of History of the World, Part II, which he enjoyed, but then he realized that his daughter had not seen any of Brooks' films, so he showed her the original Spaceballs film, after which she asked if they could see the second part.
+He explained to her that there was not one and she pointed out Yogurt's mention of such film, to which Gad explained to her it was a joke, but then, he went to bed and dreamed about what a possible Spaceballs sequel could be about, leading to the genesis of The New One, which started with Gad as he then approached so many collaborators, particularly Brooks and Moranis.
+In June 2025, it was announced that Brooks, Pullman, Moranis, and Daphne Zuniga would be returning for the sequel, with Keke Palmer and Pullman's son, Lewis joining the film, cast as Destiny and Starburst.
 Brian Grazer was also announced to be joining the producing team through Imagine Entertainment.
+It was also announced that the film would release in 2027.
 In September 2025, it was announced that George Wyner would reprise his role of Colonel Sandurz and that Anthony Carrigan had joined the cast in an undisclosed role.